 These challenges highlight the need for innovative, flexible models of care.

-RMOMS also aligns with important government-wide initiatives, including the HHS Rural Action Plan (PDF - 635 KB).
+RMOMS also aligns with important government-wide initiatives, including the White House Blueprint for Addressing Maternal Health Crisis (PDF - 912 KB)

 What does the RMOMS program do?

-RMOMS awardees test programs to address unmet needs for their target population.
+As of September 2022, 10 RMOMS awardees in nine states have been funded to test programs that address unmet needs for their target populations.
 These populations may have suffered from poorer health outcomes, health disparities, and other inequities.

 RMOMS improves maternal care in rural communities by: